Ejjaffe/unzipper/README.md

 **Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming any files or folders with matching names.** For example, if there's a "my_zip_file.zip" and a "my_zip_file" folder, rename one of them to avoid losing the folder.
 If you can't do that, don't use the tool.

 ## To use:

+### Basic Computer Users:

+1) Install python 2.7 (or higher) if you don't have it.

+2) Create a text file in the directory containing some zip files.
+(Windows: Right click > new file > text file)

+3) Copy-paste the contents of unzipper.py into this text file

+4) Save it as "unzipper.py".
+(Windows: ctrl+shift+s should open the save-as window.)

+5) Double click unzipper.py in the folder to run it.

 ### If you know how to use git/ know your way around a computer:

 1) git clone this repo anywhere.